5 Best Runs in Monterey

 The beaches from Monterey to Moss Landing offer miles of beautiful scenery and uninterrupted sand.
 For runners who would rather run on sand than pavement, these beaches are perfect.
 The gentle angle on the beach along this particular route is ideal for beach runners of all skill levels.
 For the most challenge, run along dry sand.

 Begin at Del Monte Beach, right next to Wharf #2 in Monterey.
 Run with the ocean to your left.
-For a 2.5 mile run, turn around when you reach the Monterey Tides Beach Resort.
-Depending on the day, you might see surfers on the beach, kites or parasailers near the or sailboat races on Monterey Bay.
+For a 2.5-mile run, turn around when you reach the Monterey Beach Hotel.
+Depending on the day, you might see surfers on the beach, kites or parasailers near the sailboat races on Monterey Bay.

 Scenic Carmel Run (3 mile loop)